EESSI/docs/docs/blog/posts/2025/11/eessi-k8.md

 The first option is to install CVMFS directly on the worker nodes of the Kubernetes cluster.
 This can be achieved by following the [official EESSI installation instructions](https://www.eessi.io/docs/getting_access/native_installation/).
-Once EESSI can be accessed from the host nodes, [hostPath volumes](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) can be used to mount EESSI (eg `/cvmfs/software.eessi.io`) directly into the Pods that require it.
+Once EESSI can be accessed from the host nodes, [hostPath volumes](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) can be used to mount EESSI (e.g., `/cvmfs/software.eessi.io`) directly into the Pods that require it.

 While this approach is relatively straightforward, it has several drawbacks: